pownjs/recon/README.md

 $ ./node_modules/.bin/pown-cli recon
 ```

-or use Pown to invoke it locally:
+You can also use Pown to invoke it locally:

 ```sh
 $ POWN_ROOT=. pown recon